The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 First, upload the KB articles to GCS.

-# Create GCS bucket
+# Create a GCS bucket

 gcloud storage buckets create gs://YOUR_BUCKET_NAME \